| Map |

 -- trash can has weight?

--- if trash can full?
+-- if trash can is full? can it be?

 - text has higher density of information